tempestphp/tempest-docs/src/Web/Blog/articles/2026-03-13-truly-decoupled-discovery.md

 Making the Tempest components work in all types of projects has been a goal from the very start of the framework.
 For example, [`tempest/view`](/3.x/essentials/views#tempest-view-as-a-standalone-engine) can already be plugged into any project or framework you'd like.

 Today we're making another component truly standalone: [`tempest/discovery`](/3.x/essentials/discovery).
 Discovery is what powers Tempest: it reads all your project and vendor code and configures that code in a PSR-11 compliant container for you.
 It's a simple idea, but really powerful when put into practice.
-And while frameworks like Symfony and Laravel have similar capabitilies for framework-specific classes, Tempest's discovery is built to be extensible for all code.
+And while frameworks like Symfony and Laravel have similar capabilities for framework-specific classes, Tempest's discovery is built to be extensible for all code.

 In this blog post, I'll show you how to use `tempest/discovery` in any project, with any type of container, and I'll explain the impact for existing Tempest applications.